-How the applicant will build upon any existing or future collaborations.
-Has the applicant thought through the proposed dissemination what are the plans for public dissemination and engagement?
+How will the applicant build upon any existing or future collaborations?
+Has the applicant proposed a robust plan for dissemination and public engagement?

-The review form and pre-scoring
+The review form and scoring matrix

-For each application, reviewers should consider the above 4 assessment criteria.
+For each application, reviewers should consider the above four assessment criteria.

 Reviewers must give each application an overall score out of seven, with seven being the most positive, and a Yes/No recommendation on whether the application should be awarded.